History of South Carolina: Indigo production

 In the 1740s, Eliza Lucas Pinckney began indigo culture and processing in coastal South Carolina.
 Indigo was in heavy demand in Europe for making dyes for clothing.
 An "Indigo Bonanza" followed, with South Carolina production approaching a million pounds (400 plus Tonnes) in the late 1750s.
 This growth was stimulated by a British bounty of six pence per pound.

 South Carolina did not have a monopoly of the British market, but the demand was strong and many planters switched to the new crop when the price of rice fell.
 Carolina indigo had a mediocre reputation because Carolina planters failed to achieve consistent high quality production standards.
 Carolina indigo nevertheless succeeded in displacing French and Spanish indigo in the British and in some continental markets, reflecting the demand for cheap dyestuffs from manufacturers of low-cost textiles, the fastest-growing sectors of the European textile industries at the onset of industrialization.

-In addition, the colonial economy depended on sales of pelts (primarily deerskins), and naval stores and timber.
+In addition, the colonial economy depended on sales of pelts (primarily deerskins), naval stores, and timber.
 Coastal towns began shipbuilding to support their trade, using the prime timbers of the live oak.
 South Carolina did not need mush exported stuff, but nonetheless it still bought spices.